Pitbulls are the warriors of the dog species.

 These marketing tactics serve to conjure up an image of a credible brand that has the health and wellbeing of your dog as its foremost priority.

-As the owner of a breed that needs the highest quality food, understanding the labelling on dog food and what this means nutritionally for your dog is vital.
+As the owner of a breed that needs the highest quality food, understanding the labeling on dog food and what this means nutritionally for your dog is vital.

 Understanding the Terms Used in Dog Food Labeling